 - 10 Brands that Need Rebranding

 We are not advising you just to rebrand willy-nilly.
 Neither willy nor nilly has ever offered sound advice.
 A rebranding should come only after a lot of thought and financial examination.
 Do not take rebranding lightly; it will take time, resources, and dedication.
 If you’re unsure if you should be thinking about rebranding, briefly, here are five reasons that could help you along in your decision.
+Ultimately, it's your decision; many brands that rebranded have been very successful.

 #1 - New Product on Offer